How to Use Dill Root: Step-by-Step Cooking Guide with Recipes

 1. Wash and Clean Thoroughly

-The first step in using dill root is to wash it thoroughly.
-Since it grows underground, it can be quite dirty.
-Rinse it under running water and scrub it gently with a vegetable brush to remove any soil or debris.
+Since dill root grows underground, it often carries soil.
+Rinse it under cold running water and gently scrub with a vegetable brush to remove all dirt.
+Trim any damaged parts before use.

 Washing Dill Root